-Dr Marc Collinson teaches modules examining contemporary history and politics.
-An active political historian of post-war Britain, he is currently writing a study of Smethwick in electoral politics, c.
+Dr Marc Collinson teaches contemporary history and politics.
+An active political historian of post-war Britain, Dr Collinson is interested in electoral phenomena (including by-elections), political parties, and policymaking.
+He is currently writing a study of Smethwick in electoral politics, c.
 1955-1970.

 Dr Collinson was appointed Teaching Associate in 2020 after several years as a part-time Tutor in the School.
-He primarily teaches modules on political history, institutions and governance, and that introduce political concepts.
+He teaches modern history and contemporary politics.

 Past modules include:

 - HPS-1006: 'Essential Skills for Academic Success' [Co-convenor; Lecturer]

 - HPH-4005: 'Themes and Issues in History' [Contributor]